 Lead-acid type batteries are electro-chemical devices for storing and releasing electrical charge.
 As such, they are simply an electrical reservoir, not an electrical source.
-As soon as energy is removed from the battery, it should be replaced by the engine alternator or the RV converter system.
+As soon as energy is removed from the battery, it should be replaced by the engine alternator or the coach converter system.

 If a battery sits unused for 30 days or more, especially during warm weather, it can develop a deposit of sulfate crystals on the metal plates inside the battery.
-This condition is called
+This condition is called "sulfating" and prevents the battery from either releasing or accepting a charge.
+If this condition occurs, the battery must be replaced.